 This horse is skilled in !

 The horses that lived in my childish dreams live here now.
-I wanted to achieve at least some of the interactive immersion that modern browser games left me wanting- each horse has their own personality, quirks, and unique skills.
-I borrowed this approach from Bella Sara (as well as some horses’ design inspiration), where each horse is a somewhat toyetic pre-existing character rather than one generated by the player.
+I wanted to achieve at least some of that wonderment.
+Each horse has their own personality, quirks, and unique skills.
+Each has a digitally personified life and soul, if you let yourself reach towards it.

 I hope you'll find a friend here.